ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-17-filipino-llm.md

 I want to focus on collecting IFT data because it can be **tailored to specific domains** and is **more economical to run experiments with**.
 This means that NLP researchers interested in Filipino can still continue focusing on their own domains of interest while still contributing to this larger goal of improving our Filipino data pool.
-Take [SciRIFF](https://arxiv.org/abs/2406.07835) for example: it contains question answering pairs for scientific literature that serves the authors' own purpose, yet we were able to use it in [T&uuml;lu 3](https://arxiv.org/abs/2411.15124) to build _generalist language models_ that are capable of chat, reasoning, coding, and other skills.
+Take SciRIFF {% cite wadden2024 --file notebook/filipino-llm.bib %} for example: it contains question answering pairs for scientific literature that serves the authors' own purpose, yet we were able to use it in T&uuml;lu 3 {% cite lambert2024 --file notebook/filipino-llm.bib %} to build _generalist language models_ that are capable of chat, reasoning, coding, and other skills.
 In addition, **IFT is computationally cheaper than pretraining**; laboratories with a decent grant and cloud capacity can [easily finetune a 7B-parameter model](https://github.com/hiyouga/LLaMA-Factory?tab=readme-ov-file#hardware-requirement).
 Preference data is also important, but collecting it requires more annotation effort and stronger multilingual models that _actually work_ in Filipino (for that we need good evaluation, which I'll discuss in the [next section](#build-reliable-benchmarks-for-filipino)).